Hoxton: Today

 The northern half of the district is more residential and contains many council housing estates and new-build private residences.
 Residents are typically older and the unemployment and crime rates, with the exceptions of drug offences, robbery and theft, are relatively high compared to some parts of the borough.
 Hoxton Street Market is the focal point of this end of the district.
 The market sells a wide range of household goods during the week and specialises in independent fashion, art and design products on Saturdays.
 Nearby is the Museum of the Home and Hoxton War Memorial.

 Property prices have continued to rise steeply since the early years of the 21st century as property developers have moved to cash in on the area's trendy image, central location and transport links.
 Some galleries have, as a result, moved to nearby Shoreditch, or have relocated further afield to cheaper districts such as London Fields or Bethnal Green.
 In response, the local council formed a not-for-profit corporation, Shoreditch Our Way (now called The Shoreditch Trust), to buy local buildings and lease them out as community facilities and housing.
 The extension of the East London Line (completed in 2010), has provided the local rail access which was lost when the line from Broad Street closed to services.

 Hoxton Market

 Hoxton Market, which is now in Hoxton Street rather than its original site to the west of Hoxton Square, was founded in 1687.
-This market was the cornerstone of the local community but, from the 1980s onwards, changed from a thriving market to one that lost its trade to the move towards supermarkets and away from the traditional street market meeting all of the community's needs.
-In 2013 the local business community, working with the council, started work to revive the market and this has attracted great attention and increased trade, complemented by new shops opening along the length of the market.
+This market was the cornerstone of the local community, but in the 1980s began to lose trade.

+In 2013 the local business community, working with the council, started work to revive the market.
+This attracted local attention and increased trade, and was complemented by new shops opening along the length of the market.

+The Saturday market sells clothing, street food and various homewares, and includes reduced access for vehicles.

+A traditional pie and mash shop can still be found on Hoxton Street.